zxcvbn-ts/zxcvbn/docs/guide/migration/README.md

 # Migration

+## `zxcvbn-ts 2.x.x` to `zxcvbn-ts 3.x.x`

+### language packages no longer have a default export

+Instead of importing language packages with

+`import package from '@zxcvbn-ts/language-en'`

+You will now have to import it either like this

+`import { dictionary, translation } from '@zxcvbn-ts/language-en'`

+or like this

+`import * as package from '@zxcvbn-ts/language-en'`

+### pwned matcher doesn't have a default export anymore

+Instead of importing  the pwned matcher with

+`import matcherPwnedFactory from '@zxcvbn-ts/matcher-pwned'`

+You will now have to import it like this

+`import { matcherPwnedFactory } from '@zxcvbn-ts/matcher-pwned'`

 ## `zxcvbn-ts 1.2.x` to `zxcvbn-ts 2.x.x`

 To fix the typing for async and non async matcher we separated the matcher into two functions.